violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/on-ramping/index.md

 ### Getting paid in Zcash when your client or customer only has Bitcoin

-Zashi also has a neat feature worth knowing about that makes it possible for you to receive cryptocurrency deposits (or even payments!) regardless of whether your client or customer will send you Zcash directly.
+Zashi also has a neat feature worth knowing about that makes it possible for you to receive cryptocurrency deposits (or even payments!) regardless of whether your client or customer will send you shielded Zcash directly.
 It's called a "swap deposit," and it's one way I make paying me in cryptocurrency easy for clients who won't deal with anything except Bitcoin, Ethereum, or whatever their cryptocurrency of choice is.

 To perform a swap deposit you'll ideally need a second wallet that supports the currency your client or customer wants to pay you in; this is why I use a combination of Zashi with Cake Wallet.
 In the example below, let's assume your client wants to pay in Bitcoin, but you want to receive the most private currency you can as quickly as you can, which is shielded Zcash in Zashi.

 The way we do this is by initiating a currency swap trade, but we'll have the client play the role of the seller while we act as the buyer.
-Put another way, we are where failed trades will be refunded, and we'll also be where successful trades are sent.
+Put another way, even though our client is sending the funds, we will receive his failed trade's refund, and we'll also be where his successfully traded funds are sent.
 This means the "trade" actually serves as a full cross-currency, cross-chain payment in one fell swoop.

+> Note: In the following step-by-step walkthrough, Cake Wallet and Bitcoin are just examples.
+You can replace Cake Wallet with whatever other self-custodial cryptocurrency wallet you are comfortable using, and Bitcoin with whatever cryptocurrency your client or customer wants to send you that your chosen self-custodial wallet app supports holding.

-**Do this** to get paid from a client or customer by performing a swap deposit in Zashi using your Cake Wallet as the "refund" address:
+**Do this** to get paid from a client or customer by performing a swap deposit in Zashi using your Cake Wallet as the "refund" address for the Bitcoin he's paying in:

 1. Open Cake Wallet to the wallet of the cryptocurrency your client is sending you, such as Bitcoin.
 1. Tap the **Receive** button.
-This reveals your own wallet's recipient address.
+This reveals your own Bitcoin wallet's address.
-1. Copy your own wallet's recipient address and make a note of it somewhere.
+1. Copy your own Bitcoin wallet's address and make a note of it somewhere.
 We'll use this as the "refund" address in Zashi's Swap feature.
     - I like to send this to myself using [Signal Private Messenger's "Note to self" feature](https://support.signal.org/hc/en-us/articles/360043272451-Note-to-Self){:target="_blank"}.
 1. Open your Zashi wallet.
-1. Tap the **More&hellip;** button to reveal Zashi's advanced wallet functionality drawer.
-1. Tap **Swap ZEC with NEAR Intents** to open Zashi's decentralized exchange (DEX) integration.
+1. Tap **Swap** to open Zashi's decentralized exchange (DEX) integration.
 1. In the **From** cryptocurrency selection drop-down menu, choose the currency (and network) your client or customer wants to send.
-In this example, we'll choose `BTC` (Bitcoin on the main Bitcoin network).
+In this example, we'll choose `BTC` (Bitcoin on the main Bitcoin network, also known as "Bitcoin mainnet").
-1. In the **Refund Address** field, paste the receive address of your own self-custodial wallet that you noted earlier.
+1. In the **Refund Address** field, paste the Bitcoin address of your own self-custodial wallet, like Cake Wallet, that you noted earlier.
 1. In the **Amount** field, enter how much you're asking your client or customer to pay.
     - This is the exact amount you expect to receive in ZEC.
 Any additional funds will be sent to the Refund Address you entered earlier.
     - You don't need to calculate transaction fees yourself; you'll get an automated estimate for this shortly.
 1. In the **To** section, choose a **slippage tolerance**, that is, how much *more* than the target price your client or customer is likely comfortable paying.
     - I tell clients that this covers "all transaction and payment processing fees, inclusive."
     - I usually leave this at its default of `1%`.
-This is low enough that it's usually a much cheaper option than many fiat services such as wishlists or tipping sites.
+This is low enough that it's usually a much cheaper option than many fiat services such as wishlists or [tipping sites](#mintpay-fiat-income-with-cryptocurrency-withdrawals).
     - You can set a custom slippage tolerance if you want to be extra sure the swap succeeds and you think your client or customer will not care much about the increase in total price.
 1. Tap the **Get a quote** button to generate a swap trade quote with a total estimate, including fees and any extra price slippage.
 1. Review the quote.
 It'll look something like what's shown in the screenshot below: